-This may be one of my favorite summertime vegetable grilling ideas.
+These roasted vegetable stuffed mushrooms may be one of my favorite summertime grilling ideas.
 It doesn’t really matter what vegetables you use, either.
 Just grab whatever vegetables are in season at the store, roast them on the grill, then spoon them into large mushroom caps.
 Add a bit of seasoning, a little cheese, place onto a cedar plank over a hot fire, and in no time at all you’ll have a great side dish.

 Grilling on cedar planks can be a sensitive subject.
 Some folks really don’t care for it, others, like me, love it.
 I like the light flavor the planks can add (I tend to not get my planks super smoky before adding my food).
 And it looks cool.
 And it makes the deck area smell great.

 I have to admit that I’m cheap, so I re-use planks as much as I can.
 As long as you don’t burn them too much on one side, you can get a few uses from them.

 Also try my roasted beet and dill cucumber salad.